roger-s-h/roger-s-h.github.io/books.markdown

 permalink: /books/
 ---

 Here's a list of books that have been instrumental in my growth and development as a trader.
-Some of them are more tangential to the world of financial markets and investing, but they still helped me gain a unique perspective on trading and investing in general.
+While none of them, individually, is responsible for my current philosophy and strategy with respect to the world of financial markets and investing, they *ALL* helped me gain a unique perspective on trading and investing in general.

 #### Recommended Reading List:
 - [*The Disciplined Trader: Developing Winning Attitudes*](/books/thedisciplinedtrader)